LaFerrari

-LaFerrari, project name F150 is a limited production mid-engine mild hybrid sports car built by Italian automotive manufacturer Ferrari.
-LaFerrari means "The Ferrari" in Italian and some other Romance languages, in the sense that it is the "definitive" Ferrari.
+The LaFerrari (project name F150) is a limited production mid-engine, mild hybrid sports car built by Italian automotive manufacturer Ferrari.
+Its name means "The Ferrari" in Italian, as it is intended to be the definitive Ferrari.

-Design development
+Design and development

 Nine conceptual design studies were considered for the V12 hybrid flagship in 2011, reduced to five in April 2011 (three by Ferrari Centro Stile and two by Pininfarina).
 Of these, two full-size concepts were built: LaFerrari Concept Manta (internal designation: 2011 Model 2) and LaFerrari Concept Tensostruttura (internal designation 2011 Model 3).
 These were unveiled at the Ferrari Museum in Maranello, Italy and Ferrari World in Abu Dhabi.
 The final design of LaFerrari is similar to the Manta concept (Model 2).

 The Ferrari Centro Stile cars designed after LaFerrari have design elements reminiscent of the Tensostruttura concept (Model 3) e.g. the SF90 Stradale.

 Variants

 LaFerrari (2013–2016)

 LaFerrari is based on findings from testing of the FXX development prototype and on research being conducted by the Millechili Project at the University of Modena.
 Association with the Millechili Project led to speculation during development that the car would weigh under 1000 kg, but a dry weight of around 1255 kg was claimed.
 Only 499 units were produced, and each cost more than 1 million Euros.

 The car was unveiled at the 2013 Geneva Auto Show, followed by Auto Shanghai 2013, 2013 Tour Auto Optic 2000, 2013 Supercar Chronicle, Italian Chamber of Commerce in Japan.